 How to serve

 Cauliflower mash can be served the same way you would serve mashed potatoes.
-It goes well with any protein of your choice, such as baked pork chops, steak, roast chicken, and baked cod with tomatoes.
+It goes well with any protein of your choice, such as baked chicken with and gravy, chicken and gravy, baked pork chops, steak, roast chicken, and baked cod with tomatoes.
 You could also use it to top a shepherd’s pie or any pie that requires mashed potato topping.

 More recipes with Boursin cheese you will love